nvhphuc1206/hphuc_miniproject/README.md

 - Trimming and filtering sequencing data (if needed)
 - De novo assembly of the mitochondrial genome
 - Annotating the assembled genome
-- Identifying the species of the this wild pig using mitochondria genome sequence.
+- Identifying the species of the wild pig using mitochondria genome sequence.

 The pipeline includes 6 modules:
 - Module 1: Quality control for raw data [FastQC](https://github.com/s-andrews/FastQC)